🐾 Walkies Forecast UK

 3:00 PMShort only

-Use reflective leads, lights and quieter routes with good visibility.
+Use reflective leads, lights and familiar routes with good visibility.

 Personalised plan

-• ๐Ÿง 10 minutes of scent games indoors
+• 🧠 Indoors: 10 minutes of scent games

-• ๐ŸŽพ Avoid repetitive ball throwing on hard ground today
+• 🎾 Avoid: repetitive ball throwing on hard ground today

 Risk badges

-Warm weather cautionReduce intensity first, then duration if heat risk rises.
+Warm weather cautionReduce intensity first.
+Shorten the walk if heat risk increases.

 Pavement may be warmChoose grass, woodland or shaded streets where possible.

-Bring waterOffer regular stops, especially for brisk walks or thicker coats.
+Bring waterOffer regular breaks, especially for brisk walks, thicker coats or longer routes.

 Heatwave tips from Dr Aimee Warner